 The mandatory contribution to the pension system covers in Romania 2 Pylons of the pension system – the state provided pension (Pylon 1) and the mandatory private pension (Pylon 2).
 In order to fund these two pylons, the mandatory pension contribution of both the employer and the employee are divided between the state pension system administrator and private insurance companies.
-The percentage of the mandatory contribution that is given to private insurance companies is very low – 5% in 2018.
+The percentage of the mandatory contribution that is given to private insurance companies is very low; 3.75% in 2020.

 In addition to these 2 mandatory pylons the pension system in Romania recognises 2 more pylons.
 Pylon 3 or the individual facultative pension system allows the employee to contribute to a private pension system with up to 15% of his monthly income, while pylon 4 allows the employee to contribute to a private pension system without any limits to the contributions.
 Pylon 4 pension plans usually include life insurance.
 Pylons 3 and 4 are not mandatory.
 The employer can offer the employees the benefit of one of these facultative insurances.
 In addition to contributions to the national healthcare system the employer can offer the employees the benefit of private health or life insurance.